 27 CARD 28 WALLPAPER

 The semi circle is further adapted from the circle with box like pleats.
 But the only problem it kept springing out of shape.
-The second image worked a little better that the first circle that was pleated.
-I think this is partially due to the centre being cut out.SUCCESSFUL
+The second image worked better than the first circle, due in part to the centre being cut out.SUCCESSFUL

 29 PAGE OF CHILDREN’S BOOK 30

-Pleating with newspaper is similar to tissue paper but a little more rigid.
-I like the way the image in the newspaper has been distorted.
+Pleating with newspaper is similar to tissue paper but more rigid.
+Again there is distortion that i like.
 FAIRLY SUCCESSFUL

 EXERCISE 4 INCREMENTAL PLEATS (PAGE 25)